jargentgt/travel-adventure/docs/features/google-maps-integration.md

    - **Pin Design**: Category-colored teardrops with white circles containing chronological order numbers
    - **Hover Tooltips**: Full activity names appear when you mouse over pins
    - **Advantage**: Combines visual beauty with functional labels - no compromises needed!
+5. **Follow Route Lines**:
+   - **Zoom In (≥13)**: Connected lines appear between pins showing your travel route in chronological order
+   - **Directional Arrows**: Lines include arrows showing the direction of travel
+   - **Day Colors**: Each day has its own colored route line matching the day theme
+   - **Zoom Out (<13)**: Lines automatically hide for cleaner overview, clustering may activate
+6. **Smart Zoom Behavior**:
+   - **Overview Mode**: Zoomed out shows clustered pins for general area awareness
+   - **Detail Mode**: Zoomed in shows individual pins with connecting route lines
+   - **Auto-fit**: Changing days automatically fits the map to show that day's activities
+7. **Checkpoint Navigation**:
+   - **Overview First**: Map initially shows all locations in normal view (Step 0)
+   - **Start Tour**: Large "Start Tour" button for opt-in guided experience
+   - **Step-by-Step Guide**: Use "Next Checkpoint" and "Prev Checkpoint" buttons to follow your itinerary in chronological order
+   - **Smart Focus**: Each checkpoint smoothly centers the map on the activity pin and shows details
+   - **Progress Indicator**: Shows current position (e.g., "2 / 5") and activity name
-5. **Interactive Pins**: Click any pin to see detailed activity information in an info popup
+8. **Interactive Pins**: Click any pin to see detailed activity information in an info popup
-6. **Focus from Timeline**: Use "View on map" buttons in the timeline tab to switch to map and focus on specific activities
+9. **Focus from Timeline**: Use "View on map" buttons in the timeline tab to switch to map and focus on specific activities

 ## Technical Implementation